reececilon/critiqal-p4/README.md

 * Enable users to register to the review site.
 * Allow the users to like reviews.
 * Allow the user to engage in discussions in the comments section.
-* Enable users to read a review to gain information about a movie.
+* Enable users to read a reviews to gain information about a movie.
 * Allow users to watch a movie trailer to understand the plot.

 ### User Stories